vlang/v/doc/docs.md

 println(nums.len) // "0"
 ```

-Note that the properties are read-only fields and can't be modified by the user.
+Note that fields are read-only and can't be modified by the user.

 #### Array Initialization
 The basic initialization syntax is as described [above](#basic-array-concepts).